hopeogbons/javascriptClosestStringMatch/README.md

 # javascriptClosestStringMatch
-How to find the closest match to a javascript string against another array of strings
+How to use a function to find the closest match to a string within an array of strings.